genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/15_camel-integrations.md

 ## Configure Netty API in Camel

 To work with the Camel GPAL, we must first add the dependency `genesis-pal-camel` to your **position-app-tutorial-script-config** module.
 This ensures that you are able to use the camel functionality within your scripts.
-Ensure that gradle imports the new dependency.
+Ensure that Gradle imports the new dependency.

 ```kotlin
 api("global.genesis:genesis-pal-camel")